There are leaflets in the cottage and information is available at Castleton Tourist Information Office.

 The area is particularly well served with miles of quiet country lanes and bridleways.
 Several former railway lines have been converted to traffic free routes.
 If the rough stuff is more to your liking there is an extensive network of bridleways, many of which follow ancient packhorse routes over challenging moorland countryside into remote and little-frequented parts of the Peak.

 Famous for its climbs the Peak District has all that the experienced climber needs at Stanage Edge, Froggat Edge, and High Tor at Matlock Bath.
-Local villages like Hathersage have a plentiful supply of gear shops.
+AdventureQuip in Castleton stocks good quality outdoor gear, and there are many other such shops in nearby villages.
 Climbing schools and instructors are available in the locality for those wishing to learn to climb, or to just give it a go.

 Para gliding and hang gliding is available at Mam Tor for both the experienced pilot and those wishing to learn.